pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. declare function number
+1. declare function value
-2. declare function a 42 arguments
+2. new function temp 1 arguments
-3. new function a 1 arguments return [expressions]
+3. declare function graph 1 arguments return [expressions]
-4. declare function graph return [expressions]
+4. new function value returning [expressions]

 **Português**